CtrlK

 Completeness

-Clearly answers 'what' (deploy, evaluate, manage Foundry agents with specific sub-tasks) and 'when' via explicit 'USE FOR' and 'DO NOT USE FOR' clauses that provide clear trigger guidance and boundary conditions.
+Clearly answers 'what' (deploy, evaluate, manage Foundry agents with specific sub-tasks) and 'when' (explicit 'USE FOR' clause with extensive trigger terms, plus a 'DO NOT USE FOR' clause that further clarifies boundaries).
+Both dimensions are thoroughly addressed.

 3 / 3